digitalocean/k8s-adoption-journey/docs/02-development/development-observability.md

 ## Installing the Kubernetes Dashboard

+!!! note
+    The `Kubernetes Dashboard` is already available as a managed solution for DigitalOcean customers after creating a Kubernetes Cluster.
+You are installing it separately due to the lack of `CPU` and `memory usage` metrics not displayed in the managed solution and those metrics are very important to monitor.
+Please see this [support case](https://docs.digitalocean.com/support/why-are-cpu-and-memory-usage-not-displayed-on-managed-kubernetes-dashboard/) for more details.

 In this section you will install the community maintained [Kubernetes Dashboard](https://github.com/kubernetes/dashboard).
 Please follow below steps to install it using kubectl:

 1. Install the `Kubernetes Dashboard` using `kubectl`: